arainho/apisec-toolbox/README.md

-# Awesome API Security
+# API Security Toolbox

-**WARNING: This is a development branch, use it at your own risk !!!**
+**WARNING: This is a development repository, use it at your own risk !!!**

 This branch is dedicated to experimenting around automatic and manual flows related to security testing for APIs.